OctopusSamples/AutomatingTentacle/README.md

 Please be careful as your outbound IP, may be different from your inbound IP and it's worth getting this information and specifying it in environments you don't own.

+### Additional Dependencies

+This repo will not deal with additional dependencies required on your Linux or Windows Octopus Deployment targets.
+If you require .NET Core, for instance, then you will need to automate this or carry it out manually.

 ### Administrative commands

 Every organization is different, and the examples provided here use [sudo](https://www.linux.com/tutorials/linux-101-introduction-sudo/).
 They are intended to demonstrate functionality.
 Ensure you comply with your company's security policies when you configure any user accounts and that your specific implementation matches your needs.